aws-samples/aws-iot-twinmaker-samples/README.md

 ## Prerequisites

-1. This sample depends on AWS services that might not yet be availabe in all regions.
+1. This sample depends on AWS services that might not yet be available in all regions.
 Please run this sample in one of the following regions:
    - US East (N. Virginia) (us-east-1)
    - US West (Oregon) (us-west-2)
    - Europe (Ireland) (eu-west-1)